ETC-A/etca-spec/extensions/mode-control-register.md

 pages to map to contiguous frames, to frames in ascending order, to distinct frames, or any other such restriction.

+> [!CAUTION]
+> When setting `MODE[VM]`, care must be taken to ensure that the instruction pointer
+> will map to either the same physical address as currently executing, or to
+> a physical address with a copy of the code.
+Otherwise, setting `MODE[VM]`
+> can effectuate a hard-to-predict control transfer.

 <p align="middle">
   <img src="resources/vm-diagrams/mmu-translation-success.svg" width=350>
   <img src="resources/vm-diagrams/mmu-translation-fail.svg"    width=350>